 With RA medication on board, I continued to work for another 12 months before my body began to basically break down bit by bit.
 My last day in the office was Melbourne Cup Day 2011.
-I was trying to push through the day and getting ready to judge my Departments “Fashion on the Fields” when my Personal Assistant found me in agony in the ladies bathroom and rang my husband to come and pick me up.
+I was trying to push through the day, getting ready to judge my Departments “Fashion on the Fields”, when my Personal Assistant found me in agony in the ladies bathroom and rang my husband to come and pick me up.

 From that day my life was never to be the same again.

-In 2011, I was diagnosed with a prolapsed bowel which refused to mend despite 3 attempts at conservative surgery.
-By mid-2013 we knew we had no choice but to accept that I needed a permanent stoma.
+In 2011, I was diagnosed with a prolapsed rectum which refused to mend despite 3 attempts at conservative surgery.
+By mid-2013 we knew we had no choice but to accept I needed a permanent stoma.

 In November 2013 I medically retired and became the “proud” owner of a permanent colostomy.
-It has been quite a journey with my medical team including a Clinical Immunologist, Colorectal Surgeon, Endocrinologist, Orthopaedic Surgeon, Gynaecologist, Ear Nose and Throat Specialist, Infectious Disease Specialist, Neurologist and Dermatologist, all trying to work out what is causing my health issues.
+It has been quite a journey with my medical team including a Clinical Immunologist, Colorectal Surgeon, Endocrinologist, Orthopaedic Surgeon, Gynaecologist, Ear Nose and Throat Specialist, Infectious Disease Specialist, Neurologist and Dermatologist, Gatroenterologist and an Opthamologist, all trying to work out what is causing my health issues.

 I have been called “special”, “unique”, “one of a kind” but really they all believe overall, aside from Rheumatoid Arthritis, I have a rare idiopathic disease (a disease of its own kind).